JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 than looking through commit histories, and I will only put any names here if you tell me you want acknowledgement - some may wish to be somewhat anonymous.

-- Jason Williams - Cold Spring Harbor Laboratory, NY
+- -Jason Williams - Cold Spring Harbor Laboratory, NY
-- - **Bio sentence**: Diversity advocate, founder CSHL Biological Data Science Meeting, Software Carpentry instructor and former foundation Chair, External consultant to NIH Data Commons, #underrepresentedinSTEM
+  - **Bio sentence**: Diversity advocate, founder CSHL Biological Data Science Meeting, Software Carpentry instructor and former foundation Chair, External consultant to NIH Data Commons, #underrepresentedinSTEM